 - 2 1/2 cups sharp cheddar cheese shredded

-- 1/2 cup scallions finely sliced
+- 1/2 cup green onions finely sliced

 - 1 cup sour cream

-- salt to taste
+- salt and black pepper to taste

-Wash the potatoes and pierce each one with a pairing knife.
+- Wash the potatoes and pierce each one with a pairing knife.
 Place the potatoes in a single layer on a large, microwave-safe plate.

-Cover the potatoes with a wet paper towel.
+- Cover the potatoes with a wet paper towel.
 Heat on high for 5 minutes.
 Flip the potatoes.
 Microwave the potatoes again, for 5 - 7 minutes, or until they are tender.

-Place the potatoes in the refrigerator for about 20 minutes to cool.
+- Place the potatoes in the refrigerator for about 20 minutes to cool.
 Slice the potatoes in half.
 Scoop out the insides, reserving the cooked potato for mashed potatoes later.
 Leave about a 1/4-inch border of potato inside in the skins.

 - Brush the inside of the potato skins with the reserved bacon fat.